CzaxStudio/proton-documentation/docs/10-android.md

 # Android

-Build Android Apps in Proton!
+Build Android Apps using Proton!

 Proton apps run on Android through Gio's native Android support.
 The same code that runs on your desktop runs on Android — no rewrites,